2 Weeks in Italy The Best 14 Days Italy Itinerary

 You can not go wrong in any of the options selected.
 If you are more likely to be a city person, go to Florence or stop in the surrounding Tuscan town If you like the countryside.

-So, you will have to rent a car for that portion of your 2 weeks Italy Itinerary, that involves staying countryside.
+So, you will have to rent a car for that portion of your 2 weeks Italy Itinerary, which involves staying countryside.

 Where to Stay in Florence